-Computer Programming in C: Laboratory BTES107L Scheme Evaluation Scheme #: 2hrs/Batch Continuous Assessment:- 60 Marks I Exam:-40 Marks List of Practical 1 Assignment on Flow Chart.
-2 A Simple program to display a message "Hello world" on screen.
-3 A Program to take input from user and display value entered by user on screen.
-Basic example for performing different C Operations using operator.
-(With and without 4 using scanf()).
-5 Basic Program on Operator.
-(Using scanf()). a) Program to find and print area, perimeter and volume of geometric objects. b) Program to check a number entered by user is Perfect number or not.
-6 Program to find maximum and minimum between two numbers given by user using if- 6 else and conditional Operators.
-7 Program to swap two numbers.
-8 Program to print square and factorial of an entered number using while loop.
-9 Program to check a number is Palindrome number or not.
+Computer Programming in C: Laboratory BTES107L Practica I Scheme Evaluation Scheme Practica l : 2hrs/ Batch Continuous Assessment:- 60 Marks Externa I Exam:-40 Marks 1 Assignment on Flow Chart 2 A Simple program to display a message "Hello world" on screen 3 A Program to take input from user and display value entered by user on screen Basic example for performing different C Operations using operator.
+(With and without 4 using scanf()) 5 Basic Program on Operator (Using scanf()) Program to find and print area perimeter and volume of geometric objects b) Program to check a number entered by user is Perfect number or not Program to find maximum and minimum between two numbers given by user using if- 6 else and conditional Operators 7 Program to swap two numbers 8 Program to print square and factorial of an entered number using while loop 0 Program to check a number is Palindrome number or not 10 Program to check a number is rainfulone number of not.
 10 Program to check Armstrong number.
 11 Program to check and generate prime numbers up to n.
-12 Program to find GCD of two entered numbers.
+12 Program to find OCD of two entered numbers.
 13 Program to find maximum and minimum from n entered numbers.
 14 Program to print alternate numbers from n entered numbers.
 15 Program to search an element in an Array using linear and binary search.
 16 Program to print entered numbers in ascending order using sorting.
 17 Program to print addition, subtraction and multiplication of Matrices.
 18 Program to find length of string.
 (With and without using library function).
-19 Programs demonstrating use of Structures, Arrays of Structures and Structure containing 19 arrays.
-20 Programs demonstrating use of pointers to integers, floats, char, strings, structures and arrays.
+19 Programs demonstrating use of Structures, Arrays of Structures and Structure containing arrays.
+20 Programs demonstrating use of pointers to integers, floats, char, strings, structures and 20 arrays.